phraselock/PhraseLockOEM/README.md

-# PhraseLock
-FIDO2 solution with no limits!
+# PhraseLock OEM - FIDO2 solutions with no limits!
 Repos for Android and iOS are lockated here: [https://github.com/PhraseLockOEM](https://github.com/orgs/PhraseLockOEM/repositories)